Civil Rights and Equal Protection for Race, Gender, and Disability

 Suggested Learning Activities

-- Students make their own portraits that prove that stereotypes are not always accurate.
+- Ask students to make their own portraits that prove that stereotypes are not always accurate.

 Online Resources for Title IX and Combating Gender Stereotypes